 Haiker

-Compare Haiker with other popular Hacker News clients.
+Compare Haiker with other Hacker News mobile apps for iOS and Android.
 See how auto-translation, reply notifications, and multi-language support set Haiker apart.

-Haiker is the only Hacker News client built specifically for non-English speakers.
-Here is how it compares to other popular HN apps.
+Haiker is a Hacker News app for iOS and Android built specifically for mobile reading and non-English speakers.
+Here is how it compares to other popular HN apps and Hacker News clients.

 Feature comparison